Getting Started with Kavi Software

 An alias is a single email address that forwards messages to a group of other email addresses.
 An alias is really a shortcut: a convenient and often easily remembered way of sending email to many people at once.
 Unlike mailing lists, aliases have no applied rules: they are not moderated, are not archived, and cannot be managed using email commands.
 Aliases simply redistribute mail to the group of specified recipients.

 Most Kavi software products recommend the use of an administrative alias or email address be used when sending out email from the applications and directing users to support.
-Most web sites will use the alias "admin@mydomain.org" as the administrative contact address.
+Most websites will use the alias "admin@mydomain.org" as the administrative contact address.
 Managers and executive director's personal email addresses in the alias list are then forwarded any email sent to the admin alias.
-This is especially useful when staff members change as the alias list can be revised to include the new staff members without having to change the alias itself.
+This is especially useful when there are staff changes because the alias list can be revised to include the new staff people without having to change the alias itself.

 Kavi Mailing List Manager includes tools for creating and managing aliases.